cycosoft/Eyas/README.md

 - `preview`: builds and runs Eyas from `./.eyas-preview/`
 - `compile`: builds to _./.eyas-preview/_ and compiles to `./.eyas-dist/`

-Depending on your OS, you may be able to build for multiple platforms on a single machine using the  `electronuserland/builder` and `electronuserland/builder:wine` docker images.
+Depending on your OS, you may be able to build executables for multiple platforms on a single machine using the  `electronuserland/builder` and `electronuserland/builder:wine` docker images.
 See more information ([here](https://www.electron.build/multi-platform-build#provided-docker-images)).
 Here's a simple visualization of known possible configurations.

 | | Portable | .exe | .AppImage | .dmg |
 | - | - | - | - | - |